PineappleApplePinecone/Taxi-service_Project/README.md

 * Log4j (v2.14.1)
 * MySQL (v8.0.22)
 * JDBC
-* Javax Servlet (v4.0.1)
+* Servlet API (v4.0.1)
 * JSTL (v1.2)
 * JSP
 * Maven
-* Maven Checkstyle Plugin
 * HTML, CSS
 ### Recommendations for setup
 1. Configure Apache Tomcat for your IDE
 2. Install MySQL and MySQL Workbench or use terminal
 3. Register new user in MySQL Connections
-4. Cope and paste SQL schema from resources/init_db.sql in MySQL Workbench or terminal
+4. Create schema in MySQL Workbench or terminal using resources/init_db.sql
 5. In the /util/ConnectionUtil.java fill the URL, USERNAME and PASSWORD with your user properties that you have created earlier
 6. Also, In the log4j2.xml change fileName path with the absolute path to file if you wish
 7. You are ready to use the app